Last Updated: Apr 2026

 Cellular Physiology Process Number Two

-I would avoid sugar scrubs entirely (they are not necessary), and if you feel that exfoliation is necessary due to a build up of dead dry skin, then use something else like a cloth, a soft brush, or a course soap like our oatmeal soap.
+As for sugar scrubs, I would avoid them entirely.
+They are not necessary, and there are alternative methods to achieve gentle exfoliation if needed.
+If you feel exfoliation is necessary due to a buildup of dry skin, consider using a soft cloth, a gentle brush, or a coarse soap such as our oatmeal soap.

-If you want a humectant effect, I recommend you try our La Rosè lotion as it provides exactly that.
+If you are looking for a humectant effect, I recommend trying our La Rosè lotion which is formulated to support skin hydration.

 For Health,